skyler2440/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+* PropTypes defines types (string nuber null bool etc) it also tells which props are required.
+It is important to figure out what props the component wants and what is required and if it is the correct type.

 - [ ] Describe a life-cycle event in React?

+* Methods components can have that allow us to get into things when a specific condition happens EG Mounting and UnMounting Rendering and the state object.

 - [ ] Explain the details of a Higher Order Component?

+* An HOC is a pattern that is used in React to share functionality between components without repeating code.
+A HOC is not a component per-say but it is a function and it takes in a component as an argument and returns another component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+* CSS or a Preproceesor - The most familiar way to style a page.

+* React-Strap - Bootstrap for React set up and ready to roll.

+* Styled Componets - Styling can be used from page to page without having to rewrite it.

 ## Project Setup